niickyds/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-This project ties into my previous WTWR (What to Wear?) as is functioning back-end.
+This project ties into my frontend WTWR (What to Wear?) as its functioning back-end.
 It can add, create, and like items posted.
 As well as create and display userson the site.

-I've implemented several new technologies such as a REST API, Server-Side Engineering with Node.js, and a new way to handle errors.
+## Website

+wtwr.geobattery.com - www.wtwr.geobattery.com - api.wtwr.geobattery.com

 ## Running the Project